kenstler/aws-ml-iot-lab/Challenge_1_ML_Cloud/README.md

 ![Alt text](../screenshots/edit_lambda_3.png)

-Next, you're going to copy and paste code we've provided you in this repo into the text editor in the lambda dashboard.
-You can find it under Challenge_2, "rekognize-emotions.py", but we've included it here as well for your convenience:
+Next, you're going to copy and paste code we have provided you in this repo into the text editor in the lambda dashboard.
+You can find it under Challenge_2, "[rekognize-emotions.py](../Challenge_2_ML_Edge/rekognize-emotions.py)", but it is included here as well for your convenience:

+You will want to download the file from that location, via the "raw" link.

 ```python
 from __future__ import print_function